 If you’ve already been denied life insurance due to felony possession of drugs or due to intent to sell or the manufacture of narcotics (which are the most common charges for drug possession), it may not mean that you’re totally "uninsurable".
 In fact, you may actually be insurable but you may have tried to get coverage with the wrong insurance carrier.

 It is true that many life insurance carriers will deny anyone with a drug related felony, which is why you may have already been denied life insurance due to your felony, but that is not always the case.
-There are a few felony friendly carriers that are more interested in the following:
+There are a few felony friendly companies that are more interested in the following:

 - Was there any jail time served?

-- How long we you incarcerated?
+- How long were you incarcerated?

 - How long ago was the felony?

 - How long have you been out of prison?